Rytual/OldPhonePad-OOP/README.md

 ## Running the Tests

-We have comprehensive test coverage across two test classes:
+We have solid test coverage across two test classes:

 ```bash
 # Run all tests